 This deep dive covers Whigs vs Tories: The First Political Parties within The Exclusion Crisis for GCSE History.
-Revise The Exclusion Crisis in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise The Exclusion Crisis in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 5 of 18 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 🔑 Whigs vs Tories: The First Political Parties